carlsednaoui/coderdojo-nyc-curriculum/space-adventure/lesson-4/instructions.md

 ## Note: All of the below steps take place inside `main.js`

 ## Part 1 - How resistant is the ship, captain?
-Create a new variable to save the "crash velocity" — where crash velocity determines our maximum velocity to ensure the ship doesn't crash.
+Create a new variable to save the "crash velocity" where crash velocity determines our maximum velocity the ship can handle before crashing (if you fall too fast, you crash).
 This value is a constant.
 `var CRASH_VELOCITY = 10;`

 ## Part 2 - Will you crash?